DimitrisPyrkas/feedback-flow-app/README.md

 FeedbackFlow is an internal feedback intelligence and triage tool.
 It ingests external feedback (e.g. GitHub issues), runs AI analysis to extract sentiment, severity, and topics, and surfaces the most important issues for product teams to act on.

-This project was built for **[StartupExpert]** as part of an internal tooling initiative to make feedback processing more structured, searchable, and actionable.
+This project was built for **🚀StartupExpert🚀** as part of an internal tooling initiative to make feedback processing more structured, searchable, and actionable.

 ---